0xF5T9/emart-docker/README.md

 # Clear containers and its images.
 (This will not purge volumes)
 docker-compose down --rmi all

+# Backup: Export database SQL file.
+# Install 'mysql-server' on host machine to use the mysql cli tools to access the container mysql server.
+# Note: Use domain or public IPv4 instead of localhost otherwise it will access the host mysql server instead of the container server.
+cd ~/backup
+mysqldump -h mydomain.com -P 3307 -u root -pMySQLPassword database_name > schema.sql

+# Backup: Export files from running container.
+cd ~/backup
+sudo docker ps # Get the backend node server container id.
+(This is where we store the uploaded image files.) sudo docker cp bae22f17db09:/myapp/upload . # Replace 'bae22f17db09' with the actual id.
 ```

 Check `.vscode` folder for scripts and tasks.